mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 quantity q = 60 * km / h;
 ```

-Such a solution is an industry standard and is implemented not only in [@MP-UNITS], but also is available
+Such a solution is an industry standard and is implemented not only in this library, but also is
-for many years now in both [@BOOST-UNITS] and [@PINT].
+available for many years now in both [@BOOST-UNITS] and [@PINT].

 We believe that is the correct thing to do.
-However, we want to make it straight in this paper that some
+However, we want to make it straight in this paper that
-potential issues are associated with such a syntax.
-Inexperienced users are often surprised by the
+some potential issues are associated with such a syntax.
+Inexperienced users are often surprised by
-results of the following expression:
+the results of the following expression:

 ```cpp
 quantity q = 60 * km / 2 * h;